marinaserranomontes/annotation-widget/README.md

 }
 ```

-Don't forget to add `<OTScreenCaptureDelegate>` to your view controller's .h file and call `screenCaptureDelegate = self;` in your view controller's .m file.
+Don't forget to add `<OTScreenCaptureDelegate>` to your view controller's .h file and call `_toolbar.screenCaptureDelegate = self;` in your view controller's .m file.

 Customizing the toolbar
 ----------------